Starage Logo

 If characters are unable to get back to Earth and must deal with the currency pledge system, a DM has some immediate options.

-The Organization Option: In this scenario, the characters are taken in by an organization in the Uncharted Territories, and the organization takes over outfitting the group.
+In this scenario, the characters are taken in by an organization in the Uncharted Territories, and that organization takes over outfitting the group.
 In this type of game, the group can still rely on Gear Picks, Resource Points, and the Bundle system with only a few minor adjustments.
 Some items in Bundles will have to be replaced, namely in the case of Earth-style weapons.
 Other items will simply be alien equivalents to Earth items and their costs should remain the same.
 The items listed below are all alien in origin, but if the characters are a part of an alien organization they can purchase the items on this page with Gear Picks instead of Resource Points.

 To convert a cost in currency pledges to the appropriate cost in Gear Picks, simply divide the cost in currency pledges in half, and then divide that number by 100 (rounding down).
 A basic disruptor without a power pack costs 500 currency pledges normally; when we divide 500 in half we get 250, and when we divide 250 by 100 we get 2.5.
 Rounding down, we find that the disruptor will cost 2 Gear Picks.
-Resource Points can still be used to purchase services like advanced survelliance.
+Resource Points can still be used to purchase services like advanced surveillance.
 Chances are, the technology specific to the Goa'uld and other Stargate races will be rather rare in the Uncharted Territories; such items will still have to be purchased with Resource Points.

-Out on Their Own Option: In this scenario the characters are on their own, or are a part of a fairly small group with no solid, organized backup.
+In this scenario, the characters are on their own or are a part of a fairly small group with no reliable, organized support.
 The characters become responsible for outfitting themselves, and all of the gear that they gather will be their own to keep, guard, and maintain.
 Rank will no longer be used to determine gear.
 Bundles will no longer be used unless characters wish to assemble their own.

 Gear Picks will determine how much a character can expect to be paid for their services.
 A character is worth their Gear Pick total x 50 currency pledges for jobs (missions) equal to their character level.
-It is important to remember the Gear Picks total includes a character's Charisma modifier and any miscellaneous modifiers.
+It's important to remember that the Gear Picks total includes a character's Charisma modifier and any miscellaneous modifiers.
 Resource Points, on the other hand, are used to determine how much a group of characters can expect to be paid for their services.
 A group of characters is worth their total Resource Points x 150 currency pledges for jobs (missions) equal to their level.
 For more dangerous jobs, employers might be willing to offer double or even triple the starting rate - but the group should expect the difficulty to go up accordingly.
 In any case, characters will generally earn more if they work in groups.

 Melee Weapons